 - I recommend letting the peanut butter cookie dough chill in the fridge for 1 hour.
 This is not required, but the cookies turn out better this way and keeps them from spreading too much.

-- Once the peanut butter cup cookies have chilled, preheat the oven to 350 degrees F. Then on a prepped cookie sheet Scoop about 2 tbsp worth of dough per cookie and place in three rows on the cookie sheet.
+- Once the peanut butter cup cookies have chilled, preheat the oven to 350 degrees F. Then on a prepped cookie sheet Scoop about 2 tablespoon worth of dough per cookie and place in three rows on the cookie sheet.
 You can place additional mini peanut butter cups and pretzels on top of the cookie dough if you wish.

 Yes, this peanut butter cookie recipe is great to prep ahead of time.
 You can make the cookie dough, then cover it in a bowl and store in the fridge for up to 24 hours then bake the cookies.
 When ready to bake follow recipe instructions.